Don't know the difference between PVC & CPVC, or faucet & absortion field? This is the page for you!

 Hose Bibb: An outdoor faucet, also used to supply washing machines.

-ID: Stands for “inside diameter.”
+ID: Inside diameter.
 Measures the inside width of a pipe.

 Impeller: A rotating wheel with vanes found inside a centrifugal pump.
 As it spins at high speed it draws fluids in and thrusts them under pressure to the discharge outlet.